GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

     ChatMessageContentView -> ChatReactionsBubbleView
     ChatMessageContentView -> ChatMessageBubbleView
     ChatReactionsBubbleView -> ChatMessageReactionsView
-    ChatMessageReactionsView -> "ChatMessageReactionsView.ItemView"
+    ChatMessageReactionsView -> "ChatMessageReactionItemView"
 ` }</Digraph>

 ### Overview

-1. [`ChatMessageLayoutOptionsResolver`](message-layout-options-resolver) is called for each message and create an instance `ChatMessageLayoutOptions`.
-This object contains all information needed by the view about the message (ie. does the message contains reactions, is it coming from the same user, should this message be rendered as part of a group of messages, ...)
+1. [`ChatMessageLayoutOptionsResolver`](message-layout-options-resolver) calculates the `ChatMessageLayoutOptions` for each message.
+1. `ChatMessageLayoutOptions` contains all the information needed by the view to render the message (ie. does the message contains reactions, is it coming from the same user, etc...).
-1. [`ChatMessageContentView`](#chatmessagecontentview) holds the entire message view and all its sub-views
+1. [`ChatMessageContentView`](#chatmessagecontentview) holds the entire message view and all its sub-views.
 1. [`ChatMessageBubbleView`](#chatmessagebubbleview) wraps the message content inside a bubble.
-Depending on the layout options, the bubble will have different borders and colors and will show or not the user profile and name
+Depending on the layout options, the bubble will have different borders and colors and will show or not the user profile and name.
-1. `ChatReactionsBubbleView` is a wrapper for `ChatMessageReactionsView`
+1. `ChatReactionsBubbleView` is a wrapper for `ChatMessageReactionsView`.
-1. `ChatMessageReactionsView` is responsible for rendering all reactions attached to the message
+1. `ChatMessageReactionsView` is responsible for rendering all reactions attached to the message.
-1. `ChatMessageReactionsView.ItemView` renders a single reaction as a stateful toggle
+1. `ChatMessageReactionItemView` renders a single reaction.

 ## Customizing Layout Options